Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 There are different review processes under the 3 schemes.
 This is partly due to the evolution of the 3 schemes with the DRCA having its origins in workers’ compensation for Commonwealth public servants and some components of the VEA being based on social security law.

 Under the VEA, claimants and payment recipients can seek an internal review by DVA of a decision in relation to qualifying service, income support payments and some supplementary allowances (sections 57, 64A, 79T, 93Z, 115, 116D, 118ZS).
 For compensation payments and attendant allowance, claimants must seek a review by the Veterans’ Review Board (VRB) initially (section 135).
 However, the Repatriation Commission can undertake an own-motion internal review of decisions in relation to compensation payments (section 31).
-Claimants unsatisfied with an internal review (in relation to income support and allowances), or with a review by the VRB (in relation to compensation), may seek a merits review by the Administrative Appeals Tribunal (AAT, to be replaced by the Administrative Review Tribunal from October 2024).
+Claimants dissatisfied with an internal review (in relation to income support and allowances), or with a review by the VRB (in relation to compensation), may seek a merits review by the Administrative Appeals Tribunal (AAT, to be replaced by the Administrative Review Tribunal from October 2024).

 Under the MRCA, claimants cannot directly seek an internal review (this followed changes implemented in 2017, pp. 84–91).
 The Military Rehabilitation and Compensation Commission (MRCC) or the Chief of the Defence Force can undertake an own-motion internal review (sections 347–349).
 Claimants can apply for a merits review by the VRB (section 352) and this may trigger an own-motion internal review by DVA.
 Claimants can appeal internal review determinations to the VRB.
 VRB decisions can be appealed to the AAT.